noirello/bonsai/docs/tutorial.rst

     loop.run_until_complete(do())

-To find out more about the PyLDAP module functionality read the :doc:`api`.
+To find out more about the Bonsai module functionality read the :doc:`api`.